OBA BOARD OF DIRECTORS

 Rey is an Autistic/ADHD educator and passionate bird nerd who grew up in NW and Central Oregon, where they found belonging and solace in the outdoors.
 Their fascination with birds ignited as a young child when a Red-winged Blackbird mobbed them at a pond during breeding season, but up-close encounters with a Western Grebe and a Common Poorwill at Bird Alliance of Oregon’s Wildlife Care Center in 2016 inspired them to explore birds beyond the backyard.
 During the pandemic, birding evolved into an obsession, and they discovered invaluable support from and connection with the local birding community.

 Rey is an early childhood educator and runs the Portland chapter of the Feminist Bird Club (International), which focuses on providing opportunities for historically marginalized folks to learn and find community.
 They teach classes and lead trips for Bird Alliance of Oregon, OBA, and more.
 They are passionate about conservation efforts and believe birds can tell us much about what’s going on in the world around us, if we are only willing to listen and pay attention.
 They are committed to ethical birding and to creating safe, inclusive spaces for all humans and all birds.
-Outside of bird activities, Rey loves to study nature, write poetry, read, play piano, create art, and nurture a household that includes their two teen children, an indoor cat, and a snake.
+Outside of bird activities, Rey loves to study nature, write poetry, read, play piano, create art, and, with their partner Taylor, nurture a household that includes their combined 5 children, two spoiled indoor cats (Lord Remington and Jilliam Shakespeare), and a ball python.

 Katie SorensonTreasurer